Krakoukas73/home-assistant-themes/README.md

 <h1>How to use dark and light</h1>

-Choose "Dark" theme will automatically toggle all cards in dark mode
+Choose "Piregwan Dark" theme will automatically toggle all cards in dark mode

-Choose "Light" theme will automatically toggle all cards in light mode
+Choose "Piregwan Light" theme will automatically toggle all cards in light mode

 You can also use two more themes :